open-telemetry/opentelemetry-collector-contrib/processor/groupbyattrsprocessor/README.md

 Refer to [config.yaml](./testdata/config.yaml) for detailed examples on using the processor.

-The `group_by_keys` property describes which attribute keys should be considered for grouping, if any of them is found the grouping occurs.
+The `keys` property describes which attribute keys should be considered for grouping, if any of them is found the grouping occurs.

 ## Metrics